SaifRehman/MultiGPU-Video-Pipeline/README.md

 **The Problem:** Running a 12B parameter image model (FLUX) and a 5B parameter video diffusion model (CogVideoX) on a single 24GB GPU causes catastrophic VRAM overflow.
 If you try to spread a single video model across multiple GPUs using standard data parallelism, you force the motherboard to shuttle gigabytes of data back and forth across the PCIe lanes.
 This creates a massive traffic jam, resulting in painfully slow render times.

 **The Solution:** An API-driven Assembly Line.
-FrankenRender treats your multi-GPU server like a factory floor.
+Script treats your multi-GPU server like a factory floor.
 Models never share VRAM and never fight for bandwidth.

 ### System Architecture (4x GPU Setup)
 * **GPU 0 (OS & Network):** Left empty to handle OS operations, system network traffic, and terminal routing without stuttering.